ysntopbas/prayer_time/README.md

 ### 👨‍💻 Developer

-**Created by atQs**
+**Created by atQs (Yasin Topbaş)**

 ### 📧 Contact

-For questions or support, please open an issue on GitHub.
+For questions or support, please open an issue on GitHub or contact via email.

+### 🙏 Acknowledgments

+- [Aladhan API](http://api.aladhan.com/) for providing accurate prayer times
+- Flutter team for the amazing framework
+- All contributors and users of this application

 ---